apache/ignite-python-thin-client/README.md

 You may also want to consult the `setuptools` manual about using `setup.py`.

+### *optional C extension*
+There is an optional C extension to speedup some computational intensive tasks.
+If it's compilation fails (missing compiler or CPython headers), `pyignite` will be installed without this module.

+- On Linux or MacOS X only C compiler is required (`gcc` or `clang`).
+It compiles during standard setup process.
+- For building universal `wheels` (binary packages) for Linux, just invoke script `./scripts/create_distr.sh`.

+  ***NB!* Docker is required.**

+  Ready wheels for `x86` and `x86-64` for different python versions (3.6, 3.7, 3.8 and 3.9) will be
+  located in `./distr` directory.

 ### Updating from older version

 To upgrade an existing package, use the following command: